The Manor: Our full report

 - Unlimited bottled drinking water is supplied to guests.

 Health & safety

-Fire safety: There are fire extinguishers at all fire places and a fire hose is shared between every two rooms.
+- There are fire extinguishers beside all the fireplaces and a fire hose is shared between every two rooms.
 Frequent fire-training of staff takes place.

-- Laundry is included at The Manor, and if given to the staff in the morning it is a same day service.
+- Laundry is included at The Manor, and if given to the staff in the morning it is returned the same day.
 Clothes are machine washed.

 - It is usually possible to exchange small amounts of currency and an exchange rate is received from their head office in Arusha when required.

 - Accepted payment on location

 - The Manor will accept cash in British pounds, euros, US dollars and Tanzanian shillings.
 They will also accept MasterCard, Visa and Amex at no additional charge.
 They do not accept travellers' cheques.

 Other lodges in Ngorongoro Crater